-This method allows to use salted user password hashed for other server daemon authentications (mailserver,etc.) too.
+This method allows to use Salted user password hashes for other server daemon authentications (mailserver,etc.) too.
 Use this setting if you need to authenticate other services against TYPO3 user records.
 This method uses PHP standard capabilities.

 Blowfish salted hashing